-Form 8.1b (Departed Load)
+Form 8.1b (Direct Access)

-IOUs are to complete Form 8.1.b (Departed Load) by projecting the annual total of revenue requirements they intend to collect from CCA or direct access customers.
-Furthermore, IOUs are to identify the portion of this annual revenue intended for collection from residential and nonresidential customers.
+Respondents are requested to complete Form 8.1b (Direct Access) by projecting the annual total of revenue requirements they intend to collect from direct access customers, if applicable.
+Report the portion of annual revenue requirements intended for collection from residential and nonresidential customers.